Thierry-Dumont/RKkit/README.md

 3-  Call the  base RungeKutta class constructor.

-Remember that the  "formula.py" file in methods/ give  examples of such classes.
+Remember that the  "formula.py" file in RKkit/ gives  examples of such classes.

 __Be careful:__ The coefficients of A and B *must* be algebraic numbers (AA or QQbar) or rational numbers (QQ).
 This is not absolutely trivial